LiminalSoftware/pass-chrome/README.md

 1. Install webpack globally: `npm i -g webpack`
 1. Install project dependencies: `npm i`

-####Running in development
+####Running in development / Workflow

-You can start a develompent webserver with `npm run dev`; This development server builds and serves everything from memory and does not create any output on the filesystem.
-This environment includes a [hot reload for react](https://github.com/gaearon/react-hot-loader) which will update your source in the browser without refreshing or restarting the server.
+You can start a build with `npm run dev`; this watches the filesystem for changes and rebuilds.
+Once each build is complete you can simply reload in the inspector/console window or form the chome://extensions page to see your changes.

-####Building
+####Building for Production **(WIP)**

+_NOTE: not currently implemented_

-You can build static output by running `npm run build`; the output is placed in `<project root>/build`.
+You can build static output by running `npm run build`; the output is placed in `<project root>/build` which can then be used as the root for packaging the extension with chrome.